-- Guardian or a person with parental responsibility.
+- guardian or a person with parental responsibility

 Private foster carers might be:

-- Friends of the child’s family
+- friends of the child’s family

-If your child is being privately fostered, or you are a private foster carer the law says you must tell us about it.
+If your child is being privately fostered, or you are a private foster carer by law you must tell us about it.
 Please do not worry if you have been privately fostering for sometime, but were unaware of your duty to let the local authority know.
 We will not take legal action against those who have acted in good faith.

 If you are in any doubt about whether or not what you are doing is private fostering ask us for advice.

-Examples of private foster care arrangements:
+Examples of private foster care arrangements

-- Children sent to this country for education or health care by parents or guardians living overseas
+- children sent to this country for education or health care by parents or guardians living overseas

-- Teenagers living with a friend’s family as a result of problems at home
+- teenagers living with a friend’s family as a result of problems at home

-- Children on holiday exchanges
+- children on holiday exchanges

-- Children whose parents’ study or work involves unsociable hours, which make it difficult for them to use ordinary day care or after school care.
+- children whose parents’ study or work involves unsociable hours, which make it difficult for them to use ordinary day care or after school care.

-- A child could be at risk
+- a child could be at risk

-- It is an offence for the carer and parent not to notify the local authority
+- it is an offence for the carer and parent not to notify the local authority

-- If you are a private foster carer, you could be putting yourself and your family at risk and miss out on help and support.
+- if you are a private foster carer, you could be putting yourself and your family at risk and miss out on help and support

-- If we think something is not satisfactory we can insist that the carer sorts out the problem, for example by fitting fire guards or smoke alarms.
+We have the right to stop a person from private fostering if they, or their home, are not suitable.
+If we think something is not satisfactory we can insist that the carer sorts out the problem, for example by fitting fire guards or smoke alarms.

 Who is responsible for what?

-- Parents remain legally responsible for their children and must make adequate financial arrangements for them.
-They must be consulted about important things like school and health matters
+Parents and carers are both responsible for informing us about their private foster care plans for a child.
+They remain legally responsible for their children and must make adequate financial arrangements for them.
+They must be consulted about important things like school and health matters.

-- Carers must keep a child safe and well, make sure they go to school and carry out any duties agreed with the parents.
-They must allow a social worker to visit the child and their home
+Carers must keep a child safe and well, make sure they go to school and carry out any duties agreed with the parents.
+They must allow a social worker to visit the child and their home.

-- Everyone who works with children and families, for example teachers and children’s health workers, has a duty to let us know about any private fostering arrangements they are aware of.
+Childrens Services are responsible for checking arrangements to make sure children are well looked after.
+Everyone who works with children and families, for example teachers and children’s health workers, has a duty to let us know about any private fostering arrangements they are aware of.